Joe’s Blog: Intense heat dome to sit on KC region (THU-8/17)

+This will bring prolonged sultry conditions to the region that will percolate for most of next week.

-Ironic in a sense because the latest drought report today shows improving conditions in the region with drought removal for some areas.
-The terrain is mostly lush and green right now and that too may play a role in temperatures and dew points over the coming 7+ days.
+Ironic in a sense because the latest drought report issued Thursday shows improving conditions in the region with drought removal for some areas.
+The terrain is mostly lush and green right now, and that too may play a role in temperatures and dew points over the coming 7+ days.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++